RikiMachine99/RikiMachine99.github.io/content/university/lectures_notes/master/qed.md

 * Language : English

-* The course on Relativistic Quantum Mechanic was held by professor Mauro Lucio Papinutto[^1] at **Sapienza University**, the notes have been taken during the second semester of academic year 2020/2021.
+* The course on quantum Electrodynamics was held by professor Mauro Lucio Papinutto[^1] at **Sapienza University**, the notes have been taken during the second semester of academic year 2020/2021.

 ## Characteristics of the notes